vzaccaria/chained/Readme.md

 The API is pretty simple at the moment; however, I think it offers a good level of flexibility to be leveraged.

 `chain.using(module)`
-: Extends the scope within which all missingMethods are searched for.
+: Extends the scope within which all missing methods are searched for.
 You can include multiple modules:

             using(jQuery)
             using(underscore)